jhpyle/docassemble/_docs/special.md

 `url_args` is a [Python dictionary] that is used to access parameters passed via URL.

-Users start an interview by going to a URL.
+Users start an interview session by going to a URL.
 A basic URL would look like this:

 {% highlight text %}